Why Offer Remote Work?

 I hired two students remotely to help research potential grant programs and other funding opportunities.
 Though one was in Germany and the other in Colorado, they each did a phenomenal job and completed their tasks ahead of schedule. – Tara Falcone, Yale College ’11

 Do you have a success story on hosting a remote intern?
-Email Julia Bourque to be featured!
+Email the Office of Career Strategy to be featured!